 2. The need to be busy

-This past year, self-care was one of the most talked-about topics.
+Over the past few years, self-care has become one of the most talked-about topics.
 Even so, I still don’t think we’re taking self-care seriously.
 Most of us feel the pressure to stay busy from societal expectations, but it can also come from avoiding the things you need to address in your life.
 Let go of the need to be busy and embrace self-care to the fullest next year.

 3. Bad spending habits

 How was this year for you in terms of money?
 Did you find yourself spending more than you should have?
-If so, it’s time to leave your bad spending habits behind.
 Look through your past spending history and see if there’s one area where you can cut down (Starbucks, is that you?) and make a goal for the new year.
-If your goal is to pay off your debt, Dave Ramsey is a great resource.
+If your goal is to pay off debt, The Budget Mom is a great resource.